open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 A value from the [milestone status codelist](../schema/codelists/#milestone-status) should be entered into the ```milestone/status``` field to identify the status of the milestone, for example an approval which has not yet taken place should have ```scheduled``` status whilst an approval which has been completed should have ```met``` status.

-(TODO: draft milestones extension + codelist + update codelists documentation)
+(TODO: build ppp-schema with [milestones update](https://github.com/duncandewhurst/ocds-milestones-update) + update codelists documentation)

 ### Contract Milestones (Estimated and Actual)